 Fuelwood.
 The wetlands must once have been rich in floral biodiversity, and supported a large and diverse tree population.
 Nigeria's urban population depends largely on fuelwood for cooking; the switch to fossil fuels or renewable sources has yet to occur.
 The quest to supply this market has resulted in highly efficient extractive industries, involving fuelwood gathering in both Protected Areas and outside and sale to entrepreneurs with trucks coming from Kano and other urban centres.
-Cline-Cole et al. (1988) showed very clearly that strict customary regulation tree-cutting in the immediate area around Kano has forced dealers to look for remoter regions where control over access to resources is more ambiguous.
-Either the fuelwood dealers enter the PAs directly with hired labourers or they make agreements with villages adjacent to the PAs to supply them with firewood.
-Jimoh (1989) undertook a fuelwood survey in 1988-1989 and England (1993) studied fuelwood in the Gwaivo Reserve.
+Cline-Cole et al. (1988) showed very clearly that strict customary regulation tree-cutting in the immediate area around in 1988-1989 and England (1993) studied fuelwood in the Gwaiyo Reserve.
 Jimoh sampled thirty villages and found that thirteen were already travelling over 6 km. to collect fuelwood.
-Key fuelwood species such as Khava senegalensis and Anogeissus leiocarpus had already vanished in the late 1980s, and he records Acacia sieberiana and Mitragyna africana as the most favoured species.
+Key fuelwood species such as Khaya senegalensis and Anogeissus leiocarpus had already vanished in the late 1980s, and he records Acacia sieberiana and Mitragyna africana as the most favoured species.
 In many areas, these two have now disappeared and coppiced neem (Azadirachta indica) and prosopis (Prosopis juliflora) are the dominant species although they make poor firewood.
 As a consequence, the more diverse tree species found in Protected Areas and Forest Reserves are highly attractive.
 Outside reserves, fuelwood is open access.
 Although the tradition is that dry wood is gathered and live trees left growing, in recent times cutting live trees has become common.